tBuddy00/itsm-killer/docker/basics/step3_pull/text.md

 Summarizing, to download our wanted nginx image, we can use the command `docker pull nginx:latest`{{exec}}

-To verify the successful download, we can run `docker images` and should see the nginx image.
+To verify the successful download, we can run `docker images`{{exec}} and should see the nginx image.